 “If you don’t like to read, you haven’t found the right book.”JK Rowling

-In Colorado, we bring our mission of connecting students to books in three ways:
+In Colorado, we bring our mission of connecting students to books in a variety ways

 The framework of our partnerships are designed to support schools in creating and developing a sustainable system around Independent Reading Best Practices, and we accomplish this by working directly with teachers and administrators in all aspects involved; such as the student experience, book choice, teacher development, school processes, and technology.

-We established our partnership with The Boys and Girls Clubs of Metro Denver in 2005 to help stop the “summer slide” that children can experience in reading.
-We have since expanded into a full year reading partnership with 20 Boys and Girls Clubs.
+We established our partnership with The Boys & Girls Club of Metro Denver in 2005 to help stop the "summer slide" that children can experience in reading.
+We have since expanded in to a full year reading partnership with 20 Boys and Girls Clubs.

-Through reading aloud to our youngest readers, these students are introduced to high quality literature, a diverse range of authors, and they joy of a great book.
+Through reading aloud to our youngest reader, these students are introduced to high quality literature, a diverse range of authors, and they joy of the great book.

 The Carmel Hill Fund Education Program is a national organization, but our impact can be felt most strongly in the communities in which we work.